arvind632/JavaScript/README.md

 * **Function declarations** are hoisted with their full definitions.
 * Variables declared with **`var`** are initialized with `undefined`.
 * Variables declared with **`let`** and **`const`** are placed in the **Temporal Dead Zone (TDZ)** — memory is allocated but **not initialized**.

+  ### TDZ:
+  The Temporal Dead Zone (TDZ) is the time frame between entering a scope and the actual initialization of variables declared with let or const.
+Accessing them during this time results in a ReferenceError.
+  In simple word :
+  the Temporal Dead Zone (TDZ) is the time between a variable’s declaration and its initialization.
+If you try to access the variable during this period, JavaScript throws a ReferenceError.

 This explains why accessing `let` or `const` before initialization causes a **ReferenceError**.